 The editors invite submissions of manuscripts in English appropriate to the aims of Critical Inquiry.
 Manuscripts should not exceed 7,500 words; this limit includes discursive notes but not bibliographical information.
 We do not accept multiple submissions or submissions submitted simultaneously elsewhere (in print or online).
 It is our general policy not to publish any material that has appeared in print previously unless it is accompanied by specific citations and indicated by quotation marks.
 The journal does not pay contributors.
-Authors will receive a complimentary one-year subscription to the journal and ten copies of the issue in which their articles appear.
+Authors will receive a complimentary one-year subscription to the journal and ten copies of the issue in which their essays appear.

 Preparation of Copy:

 1. Type all copy—including footnotes—allowing two-inch margins at top and bottom of page and generous margins on the sides.
 Please be sure to number your pages.

 2. Footnotes should be numbered consecutively throughout the manuscript.